christinemirimba/My-Portfolio/README.md

-# 🌐 Christine's Portfolio Website
+# 🌐 My Portfolio Website
 A personal portfolio website built with vanilla HTML and CSS, designed to showcase my skills, background, and achievements.

 ## 🔍 Overview
-This is a solo project developed during a PHP portfolio building hackathon.
+This is a solo project developed during a **PLP portfolio building hackathon**.
 The goal is to create a compelling digital presence that highlights:

-My programming skills
+- My programming skills

-Educational background
+- Educational background

-Professional interests
+- Professional interests

-Personal projects
+- Personal projects

-A clear way to connect with me
+- A clear way to connect with me

 ## 🚀 Live Demo
-Check out the live version of my portfolio here: Live Demo on Vercel
+Check out the live version of my portfolio here: [My Portfolio](https://my-portfolio-mu-two-47.vercel.app/)

 ## 📁 Project Structure
 ```